Incense In The Wind

 Ooh, this is yummy.
 My sort of incense.
 Creamy and dreamy scent on the stick.
 Beautiful sandalwood - a sweet woodiness edging toward floral, with some hints of a woolly magnolia halmaddi.
 It's all so fresh and natural smelling.

-The burn is honest, being very close to the scent on the stick, which indicates that the scent comes from the dried masala ingredients - true resins and woods, rather than perfumes or oils.
-My only complaint is that it's rather a fast, hot burn.
-But it does gently envelope the room.
+The burn is honest, being very close to the scent on the stick.
+I don't know if the burn scent comes from dried masala ingredients - true resins and woods, or from perfumes or oils, but it does present as natural.
+My main complaint is that it's rather a fast, hot burn.
+However, it does gently envelope the room.
 I feel comfortably embraced by a brilliant sandalwood scent.
 Oh, this is heavenly!

 And this can be bought at a stunning price - £10 for twelve 15g packets (total 180g) from Amazon.
 Individual packets can be bought from MindBodySpirit for £2 a pack, or TerracottaSenses for £1.60 a pack